The Federal Bureau of Investigation (FBI) has stated that it’s completely fine to pay ransom to cybercriminals.

-Basically, what happens in the Ransomware is that the hackers encrypt all your computer’s files with a malware and ask for ransom for decryption.
-Most the times payment is asked in terms of Bitcoin, sometimes it’s more 500 USD or more depending on the importance of the files encrypted.
+Basically, what happens in the Ransomware is that the hackers encrypt all your computer’s files with malware and ask for ransom for decryption.
+Most of the times payment is asked in terms of Bitcoin, sometimes it’s more 500 USD or more depending on the importance of the files encrypted.

-Most recent example of ransomware is Cryptolocker which makes $30 million every 100 days from gathering ransom.
+A most recent example of ransomware is Cryptolocker which makes $30 million every 100 days from gathering ransom.
 What’s more worrying is that the files encrypted with Cryptolocker are not easy to unlock until you get a key from hacker and in order to get the key you have to pay the amount or so long, have a good day.

 FBI is not completely disappointing in this case, they are interested in listening to your stories and you can still report the crime.
 What they are trying to highlight is not to expect helicopters with SWAT teams coming your home to investigate or repairing your PC.
 It’s like come to us and register your crime but don’t expect us to take any action that’s your job (Filling the pockets of the hackers).

-If you want to save yourself from ransomware make sure to backup all your files, which most users don’t, so either back up or pay the ransom, it’s as simple as that!
+If you want to save yourself from ransomware make sure to backup all your files, which most users don’t, so either backup or pay the ransom, it’s as simple as that!

 Previous case of ransomware:

-In previous cases of ransomware the Midlothian Village, Illinois, Police Department and Tewksbury Police Department were infected had their computer systems hacked by cyber criminals who forced the departments to lockout from their systems and pay a ransom.
+In previous cases of ransomware the Midlothian Village, Illinois, Police Department, and Tewksbury Police Department were infected had their computer systems hacked by cyber criminals who forced the departments to lockout from their systems and pay a ransom.